Designing Innovative Electronic Musical Instruments

 LinnStrument's stringed-instrument layout has none of these problems.
 Because of its overlapping rows of notes, the hands are always fairly close together and therefore easy to see both, each pitch has multiple locations making it possible to play the same note in both hands, and you can stretch up to 3 octaves in one hand.
-In the default fourths tuning, its 200 note pads provide a five-octave range (due to the overlapping pitches), same as a standard MIDI keyboard.
+In the default Fourths String Layout tuning, the large LinnStrument model's 200 note pads provide a five-octave range (due to the overlapping pitches), same as a standard MIDI keyboard.
+The smaller LinnStrument 128 provides a four-octave range.
 And at 22.5 inches long by 8.25 inches wide by 1" thick and only 5 pounds, it's much lighter and more portable.

 The Fourths String Layout: